Inspiration and Examples for Wildlife Days

 Tips for Using Social Media for Wildlife Days

-If you are contributing to an established wildlife day where fundraising is the primary need, consider using Facebook for its older demographic and built in payment processing.
+Once you know your message, think about what audiences are the best fit for that message.
+If fundraising is your focus, consider using Facebook for its older demographic and built in payment processing.
 If you want to help younger audiences learn about an underrepresented species, try a platform with a younger audience, like Instagram, TikTok, or Snapchat.
+Use this quick guide to learn about each platform’s audience.

 Google Earth Mapping Activity